Adelic solenoid I: Structure and topology: Degree

-In particular, because the compact $[a,b]$ was arbitrary, we have proved that where $h$ is continuous limit periodic respect to $x$: Because $f_{0}$ is continuous we have that $h$ is continuous.
-It rest to show that it is limit periodic respect to $x$.
-Because we proved that the rational $q$ was $\epsilon,\lambda$-independent, equation \eqref{cont_baseleaf2} reads as follows: For every compact set $K\subset\R$ and real number $\epsilon>0$ there is a real number $\delta_{K,\epsilon}>0$ and a natural number $N_{K,\epsilon}$ such that:
+where $h$ is a continuous limit periodic function.
+In effect, because $f_{0}$ is continuous we have that $h$ is continuous.
+It rest to show that it is limit periodic.
+Because we proved that the rational $q$ was $\varepsilon,\lambda$-independent, equation \eqref{cont_baseleaf2} implies the following: For every $\varepsilon>0$ there is a natural number $N$ such that:

-for every $z\in \R\times [a,b]$ and every integer $m$.
+for every $x\in \R$ and every integer $m$.
 This proves the claim.

-Moreover, this decomposition is unique for a linear limit periodic function must be zero. \fdem
+Moreover, this decomposition is unique for a linear limit periodic function must be zero. \end{proof}

-\begin{cor} For every uniformly continuous map $f:\R_{BL}\rightarrow\C_{BL}$ there is a unique rational number $q$ and a unique continuous limit periodic function $h$ such that $f(x)= qx + h(x)$.
-In particular, $f$ is continuous respect to the usual topologies; i.e. $f:\R\rightarrow\C$ is continuous. \end{cor} \dem Because $f$ is uniformly continuous it extends continuously to the completions and by remark \ref{completion} we have the commutative diagram: